Young Victorian Theatre Company G&S since 1971 in Baltimore, MD USA

 Catrin Rowenna Davies, director, mezzo-soprano, and arts administrator, has been an opera professional since 2001.
 Described by the Baltimore Sun as having “bright vocalism and flawless diction,” she has established herself as a presence both on and off the operatic stage.
 Born in Washington, DC, and possessing British citizenship, Ms. Davies has lived and performed in the United States, Canada, and the UK.

-A self-identifying G&S fanatic, Ms. Davies is thrilled to be the Artistic Director of the Young Victorian Theatre Company, after a long association with group: 10 roles and 1 assistant directorship over the course of almost 2 decades.
-In addition to Young Vic, she been in staged productions of almost all of the operettas (including The Grand Duke), has performed at the International Festival of Gilbert & Sullivan in Buxton, England, and has lectured on G&S for Elderhostel/Road Scholar.
+A self-identifying G&S fanatic, Ms. Davies has been the Artistic Director of the Young Victorian Theatre Company since 2019.
+Prior to that, Ms. Davies had a long association with Young Vic: ten roles and one assistant directorship over the course of two decades.
+In addition to Young Vic, she been in staged productions of almost all of the G&S operettas (including The Grand Duke), has performed at the International Festival of Gilbert & Sullivan in Buxton, England, and has lectured on G&S for Elderhostel/Road Scholar.

-In the academic realm, Ms. Davies has been on faculty at the Peabody Conservatory, and Towson University, and was the primary director for Peabody’s educational outreach opera for schools over the past 7 years.
-Ms. Davies holds an honors degree in history from McGill University, a Master's degree in Women's Studies from Oxford University, and graduate diplomas from the Royal Welsh College of Music and Drama, and the Peabody Conservatory.
+In the academic realm, Ms. Davies is adjunct faculty at the Peabody Conservatory.
+She holds an honors degree in history from McGill University, a Master’s degree in Women’s Studies from Oxford University, and graduate diplomas from the Royal Welsh College of Music and Drama, and the Peabody Conservatory.

 J. Ernest Green